pnkfelix/rfcs/text/0000-allocators-with-gc-support.md

 * Value Tracking: Add a marker trait, `Tracked`, that indicates that such values must be identifiable when embedded into owned objects transitively reachable from the stack.
+As already mentioned, the tracking performed via this trait is to identify GC roots, not arbitrary GC managed data.

 * Classification: Add traits and functions to allow static and dynamic classification of types and values into "maybe-tracked" and "definitely-untracked".

-* High-level Allocator traits: Add traits that client code implements to provide their own allocation procedures and are bounds used by allocator-parametric containers.
-This RFC proposes adding two such allocator traits: one trait that *all* allocators implement, and a second trait used to mark allocators that provide support for value tracking.
+* High-level Allocator traits: Add traits that client code implements to provide their own allocation procedures, and are used as bounds in allocator-parametric containers.
+This RFC proposes adding two such allocator traits: one trait that *all* allocators implement, and a second trait used to mark allocators that *ensure* support for value tracking.

 * Low-level `#[allocator]` API: Add low-level allocator methods to